IBM-Bluemix-Docs/security-advisor/about.md

 # About {{site.data.keyword.security-advisor_short}}
 {: #about}

-{{site.data.keyword.security-advisor_long}} enables centralized security management through a unified dashboard that alerts security admins to issues and guides them to understand, prioritize, manage, and resolve security issues that are related to their cloud applications and workloads.
+{{site.data.keyword.security-advisor_long}} enables centralized security management through a unified dashboard that provides alerts for security admins.
+The alerts notify security admins to issues and guide them to understand, prioritize, manage, and resolve security issues that are related to their cloud applications and workloads.
 {: shortdesc}

 ## Benefits of using the service
 {: #about-benefits}